Epidural Anesthesia in Childbirth

 Prior to Procedure

 Your blood pressure, heart rate, and breathing rate will be monitored.
 Your baby's heart rate will be checked.
-Before an epidural can be placed, IV fluids will be started.
+IV fluids will be started.

 Description of the Procedure

-After the epidural is placed in your back, you will need to move from side to side.
-Doctors will attach a belt that monitors the heart rate of your baby.
-You may experience the following side effects:
+After the tube is placed you will be asked to move from side to side.
+You may have the following side effects:

 At the Care Center